 A tiling scheme based on the WGS 1984 Geographic Coordinate System.
 The coordinate system of the web layer is reprojected on the fly to WGS 1984 Geographic Coordinate System.
 The default tile width and height is 256 by 256 pixels.
 Scale levels for caching range from 0 (zero) through 22.

 Use an existing hosted or ArcGIS Server web tile layer or an ArcGIS Server image service as the tiling scheme of your web elevation layer.
 When you choose this option, the tiling scheme XML file associated with the existing service is downloaded to C:\Users\USERPROFILE\My Documents\ArcGIS\TilingSchemes\Downloaded.

 Tiling scheme file

-- If you are sharing to ArcGIS Enterprise and selected Reference registered data, choose Cache automatically on the server or Cache manually on the server.
-If you selected Copy all data, you can also choose Cache locally.
+- If you're sharing to ArcGIS Enterprise and chose Reference registered data, choose Cache automatically on the server or Cache manually on the server.
+If you chose Copy all data, you can also choose Cache locally.